KerenLab/CellSighter/README.md

 * The labels should be in: {data_path}/CellTypes/cells2labels
   * For each image there should be a file in a format of npz (*.npz), such that each row has the label of the cell id as the index of the row.
   * Another option is to save it as a txt format (*.txt) where each line is separated by \n.
-Such that each row has the label of the cell id as the index of the row.
+Such that the index of each row matches the cell id
   * Note that for cells without labels (eg test), you should set the label to -1, but all cells should appear in the file.

 * Channels file, a txt file with the names of proteins ordered according to the order of the proteins in the image file.